w3f/polkadot-wiki/docs/learn/how-to/vault-create-account.md

 ![](../../assets/how-to/65016492960.png)

 4\.
-On the next screen, we are ready to create our first set of keys.
+On the next screen, you're ready to create your first set of keys.
 Click the "Add Key Set" button and select "Add new Key Set."

 ![](../../assets/how-to/65020681761.png)